guildai/guild.ai/pages/reference/guildfile.md

 Use full format when you want to:

-- Specify a model name (operation only uses an anonymous model)
+- Specify a model name (operation-only uses an anonymous model)
-- Define more than oen model
+- Define multiple models
 - Define named resources
 - Define a package

-Use operation only format when you want to:
+Use operation-only format when you want to:

 - Only define operations, keeping the Guild file as simple as possible

-In practice, users often start with operation only format and move to full format as needed.
+In practice, users often start with operation-only format and move to full format as needed.

-For example, here's a simple operation only Guild file:
+Here's a simple operation-only Guild file:

 ``` yaml
 prepare-data: